 Thanks to portable power options, you can have some juice to charge up all your tech gadgets, lights, and even some small appliances (tent heaters anyone?) when you’re chilling around camp.
 That means you can look up your trail maps on Gaia, check the weather report, and plug in your speakers to get the campsite party going.

 Best of all, you won’t have to worry about lugging around massive, bulky gear from campsite to campsite when you’ve got portable, compact power sources.
+These also work well for treehouse Airbnbs or fire lookout rentals where you have a nice cozy place to stay but electricity can be limited.

 If you love camping but prefer to keep your electronics online, we’ve got you covered.
 Here’s our list of the best portable power options for camping.